 Is it against the regulations on open meetings?
 Maybe.
 Is it unethical?
 Absolutely.
 In school districts where BOE meetings are attended by 50-100 residents, or districts with functioning board committees and site-based committees, the representatives would not even attempt such an adverse act.
 The established ethical norms in those communities would not allow it.

 It would be unfair to blame the current school board members.
 It takes the village to set the ethical norms and school policies.
 In Malverne public school community, circumventing the public has been going on for so long that it is perceived as something that is inherent to the system of public schools.
-So, it’s important for the school community to work on dissociating from this notion and relearn the meaning of public governance.
-I touched the notion of “public” involvement in public schools in a previous post and will present more examples in future posts.
+It’s important for the school community to work on dissociating itself from this notion and relearn the meaning of public governance.
+I touched the notion of “public” involvement in public schools in a previous post and will present more examples in the future.